 Hello.
 I’m Anna Gray, and I’m passionate about how counselling can help people feel less isolated, and empower them to find their own answers.
-I work with adults of all ages, with a special focus on young adults, and those who are feeling lost or whose needs have got overlooked in life.
+I work with adults of all ages, with a special focus on those who are feeling lost or whose needs have got overlooked in life.

 I believe that everyone has feelings that matter, whatever masks they wear or however other people see them.
 We all face challenges in our work, study, and relationships, and moments of crisis can bring up old emotional pain, self-doubt, or feeling like the odd-one out.